 Adolescence is an age of ideas.
 The mind is no longer anchored to the physical world.
-The brain area associated with abstract thinking is the neocortex.
-The number of animal species able to experience abstract ideas has increased with the evolutionary expansion of the neocortex.
-The neocortex is a prominent brain area for all primates, but has significantly expanded in the brains of the great apes and humans.
+The brain area associated with abstract thinking is the neocortex, and the number of animal species able to experience abstract ideas has increased with the evolutionary expansion of the neocortex.
+The neocortex is a prominent brain area for all primates but is significantly larger in the brains of the great apes and humans.

 For abstracting adolescents, physical objects can come to represent abstract concepts.
-For example, printed paper rectangles or plastic cards as "money," which can be used to buy physical stuff.
+For example, printed paper rectangles or plastic cards can represent "money," which can be used to buy physical stuff.
 Great apes have learned to treat tokens as symbols of a physical reward, such as food.
 In human adolescence abstract symbols can represent other abstract ideas.
 Imagination becomes a tool for creativity: to see what does not yet exist.